 Alternative private loans may be available to International students with a credit worthy U.S. citizen to co-sign.
-To learn more, visit our website at www.pacifica.edu and under Financial Aid, click International Student Resources.
+To learn more, visit our website at Financia Aid for International Students and under Financial Aid, click International Student Resources.

 STUDENT LOANS